|

 I wonder if anyone

-else sees a map of Great Britain as a man in a top hat, riding on
+else sees a map of the United Kingdom as a man in a top hat, riding on

 the back of a pig and chasing a bear cub?
 And how about - zoom in a